Skip to main content

 • 120 UCAS tariff points from International Baccalaureate qualifications including a Higher Level at grade 6.

-In addition you must have GCSE English Language at grade 4 or above or grade C if awarded under previous GCSE grading scheme or equivalent Ofqual regulated qualification (IELTS is accepted in place of English GCSE grade 4).
-Please note that some employers may require GCSE Maths at the point of application.
+In addition you must have GCSE English Language or English Literature at grade 4 or above or grade C if awarded under previous GCSE grading scheme or equivalent Ofqual regulated qualification (IELTS is accepted in place of English GCSE grade 4).
+You do not require GCSE/Level 2 Maths for entry onto this course.
+However, please be aware that some employers may require this in addition to your completed degree.

-A Disclosure Barring Service (DBS) is required and applicants will be required to attend an interview.
+You will also need satisfactory enhanced Disclosure Barring Service (DBS) and occupational health clearances prior to registration on the course and applicants will be required to attend an interview.
 Read our guidance on what to expect from your interview.
+We arrange these as part of the application process.
+You will be required to sign a self-declaration at the start of each year.
+All police contact during the course must be reported to the course leader as a matter of urgency and may lead to suspension or termination.
 We will request an Overseas Police Check if you have lived in a country outside of the UK for 6 months or more (whether continuously or in total) in the last 10 years before applying to us and whilst aged 18 or over.

 Applicants must possess basic IT skills, including word processing, internet browsing and use of email.